-The COVID-19 global health pandemic has resulted in widespread impact on normal country and business operations, including restrictions on international travel.
+As you know, the COVID-19 global health pandemic has resulted in widespread impact on normal country and business operations, including restrictions on international travel.
 We were not able to commence the scholarships program as originally planned.

 Scholarships for secondary schooling in Australia are available to students who are both a citizen of, and resident in, a participating Pacific island country.